 We are to give out of an attitude of gratitude.
 Throughout 2 Corinthians 8 & 9 (2 chapters about giving) Paul doesn’t mention money explicitly.
 His emphasis is on experiencing God’s grace, and giving being an overflow of that:

 Brothers and sisters, we want you to know about the grace that God has given the Macedonian churches.
 In the midst of a very severe trial, their overflowing joy and their extreme poverty welled up in rich generosity.
 For I testify that they gave as much as they were able, and even beyond their ability.
 Entirely on their own, they urgently pleaded with us for the privilege of sharing in this service to the Lord’s people.
 2 Corinthians 8:1-4

 The ‘mechanics’ of giving

 Standing orders directly into CBC’s bank account.
 Monthly standing orders help with planning expenditure and, as the Finance Team give their time voluntarily, no costs are incurred.

-One-off donations can be made using Online Banking using the following details:
+Online Banking one-off donations can be made using the following details: